Phasing out biocidal products when the authorisation has expired or changed

 When an authorisation for a biocidal product has expired or been changed to such an extent that it has been given a new registration number, there are rules on phase out periods on how long you may sell, transfer or use the product.

-The phase out periods for biocidal products are regulated in the Swedish Chemicals Agency's amendments to KIFS 2008: 3 and in the EU Biocidal Products Regulation.
+The phase out periods for biocidal products are regulated in the EU Biocidal Products Regulation and the Swedish Pesticides Ordinance (2014:425).
 How long the phase out period is can vary between different products and depends on which rules the product is covered by.
 A product is subject to different rules depending on the active substances it contains and the status of the substances at EU level.
 The substances may be under evaluation in the EU review programme or be subject to approval or non-approval decisions.
 Since active substances are evaluated and approved for different product types, the product type of the product in question must also be taken into account.

 Here you can find the European Chemicals Agency ECHA's database of active substances External link., where you can also see the status of the substances.